mathe42/vite-plugin-comlink/README.md

 ```

 ### Comlink install
-As you don't want to wait for a new release for this plugin when a new version of comlink is releast this plugin has comlink as a peer dependencie so you can install the version of comlink that you need.
+As you don't want to wait for a new release for this plugin when a new version of comlink is released, this plugin has comlink as a peer dependency so you can install the version of comlink that you need.

 ### Add it to vite.config.js